nikomatsakis/rustnation-24/index.md

 ???

-So some time later, Barbara has an intern Alan.
+Well, some time later, Barbara has an intern Alan.

 ---
 template: meetalan